Judy Carter

-Judy Carter is an American comedian, magician, motivational speaker, and author of four books on comedy and self-improvement.
+Judy Carter is an American comedian, magician, motivational speaker and author of five books on comedy and self-improvement.

 Career

 Early life

 Judy Carter was born in Los Angeles, California, the second daughter of Esther Silverman Carter, an entrepreneur and owner of a Beverly Hills dress boutique "My Flair Lady," and Sidney Alan Carter, a mechanical engineer for LA Water & Power.